AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

 - **How Process Hollowing works ?**
 - **Process Hollowing Implementation**

-Note : This Technique requires a deep understanding to Windows Process Mechanisms like PEB and MEMORY stuffs, So i recommende you to go take a look on them.
+Note : This Technique requires a deep understanding to Windows Process Mechanisms like `PEB` and `MEMORY` stuffs, So i recommende you to go take a look on them.

 So let's begin

 ## What is Process Hollowing

-First, we need to clarify the term "Hollowing", "Hollowed out" in the context of process hollowing refers to the act of removing or unmapping the legitimate code from a process's memory space and replacing it with malicious code.
+First, we need to clarify the term "Hollowing", `Hollowed out` in the context of process hollowing refers to the act of removing or unmapping the legitimate code from a process's memory space and replacing it with malicious code.

 So we can say that Process hollowing is a technique used to inject malicious code into a legitimate process.
 The process is essentially "hollowed out" and replaced with malicious code, which then runs under the guise of the legitimate process.
 Guess what, This technique is often used to evade detection by security software because the malicious code is running within a process that appears legitimate.
 Interesting huh ?